BDVickers/bvickers_site/content/home/experience.md

   date_start = "2018-08-01"
   date_end = "2019-05-01"
   description = """
-  Responsibilities included:
+  * Custom tasking to auto clientelle with individual program ROIs up to $250M annually

-  * Custom tasking to auto clientelle with program ROI appx. $25M annually
+  * Built pipelines to integrate data systems from multiple clients for faster, more generalizable insights
-  * Built pipelines to integrate > 10 legacy systems for machine learning
+  * Unified shareholder interests by exploring back-ends with billions of transactions, > 300M people, 100s tables in schema, and prioritizing realistic projects
-  * Automated frequent analyses to point-and-click implementation
+  * Perfomed a range of analyses for lifetime ROI, sales forecasting, incentive program planning, retention, program ROI, and custom requests
   """

 [[experience]]